 A higher churn rate is a symptom of future revenue loss.
 And it impacts everything from customer loyalty to brand reputation.
 Read more on why customers churn here.

-The ripple effect of customer churn can be obscure.
+The ripple effect of customer churn analytics can be obscure.
 Consequently, a constant higher churn rate will impact on,

 - Revenue loss